seanbreckenridge/my_feed/README.md

 TODOs:

-- flip episode title/subtitle
-- game images
-- better color scheme?
 - more filters
 - grab params from URL
 - activity graphs
+- better color scheme?
+- cache images?

 `src/my_feed/` is installed into my global environment in case I ever want to use media_feed as a sort of 'normalized' version of history; installed as `pip install -e .`